Golden Gate Bridge Day

 ~ Theme from San Francisco, Bronislaw Kaper and Walter Jurmann, with lyrics by Gus Kahn, 1936

-This song, introduced in the 1936 movie, "San Francisco" (sung by Jeanette MacDonald six times in the film), has become a popular sentimental sing-along at public events, such as the city's annual earthquake commemoration.
-It is one of two official city songs, along with "I Left My Heart in San Francisco."
-In addition to its famous bridge, unique history and multitude of nicknames, San Francisco's iconic dishes and trademark treats leave an indelible memory on visitors and natives including such specialities as: Green Goddess dressing; San Francisco Sourdough bread; It's It ice cream bars; Ghirardelli Chocolate; Irish Coffee, and of course, Rice-A-Roni, "The San Francisco Treat."
+This song, introduced in the 1936 movie, "San Francisco" (sung by Jeanette MacDonald six times in the film), has become a popular sentimental sing-along at public events, such as the city's annual 1906 earthquake commemoration.
+It is one of two official city songs, along with the 1950's ballad "I Left My Heart in San Francisco."
+In addition to its famous bridge, cable cars, unique history and long list of of nicknames, San Francisco's iconic culinary creations and trademark treats leave an indelible memory on visitors and natives alike including such nostalgic specialities as: Green Goddess dressing; San Francisco Sourdough bread; It's It ice cream bars; Ghirardelli Chocolate; Irish Coffee, and of course, Rice-A-Roni, "The San Francisco Treat."
 Ding!
-Ding!
+Ding! 🌉

 San Francisco Surprise